Elephants Destroyed Over 1000 Residents’ Property in Kamdini Oyam District – Uganda.

 Mr Silvia Ewany, a resident said the stray elephants destroyed three acres of her cassava farm.

-“I will remain forever poor since government is not taking any action to protect us from these stray elephants,” she said.
+“I will remain forever poor since the government is not taking any action to protect us from these stray elephants,” she said.

 “We sell cassava to get some money for educating our children and because of the destruction caused by the wildlife, our hope is fading away,” she added.
 She alleged that local leaders have remained silent on their plight.

-Mr Solomon Ogwal, a resident, who lost two acres of cassava and a half an acre of banana plantation, said efforts to scare away the elephants have proved futile.
+Mr Solomon Ogwal, a resident, who lost two acres of cassava and half an acre of banana plantation, said efforts to scare away the elephants have proved futile.

 “When we bang jerrycans or blow vuvuzela, the animals are not scared,” he said.

-Mr Sam Ogwang Alunyu, the Kamdini LC3 chairman, said the sub-county has started digging holes and trenches in attempt to prevent stray elephants from crossing to their side.
+Mr Sam Ogwang Alunyu, the Kamdini LC3 chairman, said the sub-county has started digging holes and trenches in an attempt to prevent stray elephants from crossing to their side.

-Mr Alunyu said last year, Members of Parliament from Lango sub-region resolved to fix an electric fence within the park boundaries but the plan has not yet been implemented.
+Mr Alunyu said last year, Members of Parliament from the Lango sub-region resolved to fix an electric fence within the park boundaries but the plan has not yet been implemented.

 He urged residents to protect their children by not allowing them to play far from their homes and avoid sending them alone to uproot cassava from the gardens.